 for New Horizons.
 The test involves setting the open-loop AGC to near the

-upper end of it's range and acquiring REX data with no uplink.
+upper end of its range and acquiring REX data with no uplink.
 A spur is a

 narrowband frequency, revealed as a narrow spectral line in the